 SsangYong Motor Company's legal relationship to AMC and after 1987 to Jeep's new owner Chrysler is unclear to me; its new Korando was clearly a clone of the CJ-7, but it was not badged as a Jeep, and the Jeep name was not used in Korando promotional literature.

 Korandos were reportedly exported to Japan starting in 1986.
 It would be interesting to know how that went, in a market basically owned by Mitsubishi, who was still producing a range of Jeep models with styling descended from the CJ-3B.

 An Isuzu gasoline engine was added as an alternative to the Isuzu diesel in 1985, but was gone by the early 90s.

-Magnus adds, "Korandos of the CJ-7 and CJ-8 clone types (with hardtops) were imported here in Iceland.
+SsangYong also tried exporting to Europe.
+Magnus Sigurjonsson says, "Korandos of the CJ-7 and CJ-8 clone types (with hardtops) were imported here in Iceland.
 I believe it was in the late eighties, shortly after AMC stopped producing the CJ-7.
 I think they were only imported for a short period, one or two years."

-I'd be interested to know of other places where the Korando was imported; a glossy eight-page colour brochure from 1994 is printed in English, but its only reference to exports is a mention of victories in the 1990-92 Cyprus Rally Series.
+I have been told the Korando was also sold in Belgium, Germany, Italy and Spain.
+This glossy eight-page colour brochure from 1992 is printed in English, but its only reference to exports is a mention of victories in the 1990-92 Cyprus Rally Series.

 The "RS" series sported trim packages and the "RV" series included a slightly larger 2.5-liter XD3P diesel engine.
 Both of these upscale models came with stainless steel bumpers (and air conditioning).
 See a larger version of the photo (100K JPEG).